Your easy guide to paying employees

-Net pay — or “take-home pay” — is an employee’s total income after all deductions from their paycheck.
+Net pay — or “take-home pay”— is an employee’s total income after all deductions from their pay slip.

 What entitlements and wages are available to employees?

-In New Zealand, employees have the right to share information about their pay and employment terms and conditions.
-They're also entitled to ask other employees about their pay and employment terms.
+In Australia, employees have the right to share information about their pay and employment terms and conditions and ask other employees about their pay and employment terms too.

 6 tips for determining employee pay rates

 It’s always a good idea to research industry standards and the market rate.
 Remember, not only do you need to meet Fair Work Act requirements but you also want to offer competitive salaries to attract top talent.
 This process is an important part of making sure you’re ready for your first hire.

 Make sure you refer to the award that’s relevant to your industry and occupation and investigate what other similar companies are currently paying for like roles.
 You can conduct research online and talk to other managers in your industry to ask what pay they offer for similar positions.

 After you’ve discussed the position’s salary and benefits with the candidate, find out if this meets their salary expectations.
 If a candidate hopes for a higher salary than you can afford, remember that you may be able to sweeten the deal with additional benefits like more time off or remote-work options.